4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/heap/README.md

 ## Complexity Analysis

-**Time**: O(log(n)) in general for most native operations, except heapify (building a heap from a sequence of elements) that takes o(n)
+**Time**: O(log(n)) in general for most native operations, except heapify (building a heap from a sequence of elements) that takes O(n)

 **Space**: O(n)